agentcontest/massim_2018/docs/scenario.md

 Each simulation features a (random) set of item types.
 Items have a unique __name__ and a __volume__, which comes into play when items must be carried or stored.

 Also, many items need to be _assembled_ from other items.
 Each of those items has a number of __requirements__, i.e. quantities of other items which need to be present to assemble the item.
 These items are consumed during the process.
-Also, some items require certain tools.
+Also, some items require certain roles to take part in the process.

-### Tools

-Tools are special types of items.
-* They never need to be assembled but are requried to assemble other items.
-* Each tool is only usable by a subset of all agent roles.
-* Assembly requires at most 1 of any tool type (but possibly multiple types).
-* Tools are not destroyed/consumed during assembly.

 ## Facilities

 Facilities are placed randomly on the map.
 Each facility has a unique name and location.

-It is possible for blackouts to occur in the city causing some facilities to be out of order for a small number of steps.
-Agents are not able to recognize facilities that are affected by a blackout and will only be able to perceive that a facility is currently not working when they get the corresponding failure code after executing an action in this facility.

-Currently only charging stations are affected by blackouts.

-#### Shops
+### Shops

-In __shops__, items can be bought at prices specific to the particular shop.
-Each shop only offers limited quantities of a subset of all items.
-However, items are restocked after a number of steps.

-E.g. if a shop has __restock__ 5, one piece of each missing item is added to the shop's stock each 5 steps.
+In __shops__, items which have been assembled can be traded in by the agents.
+Each shop buys items at specific (unknown) prices.
+Also, agents may buy upgrades only in shops.

-#### Charging stations
+### Charging stations

 __Charging stations__ have to be frequently visited by agents in order to recharge their battery.
 They have a __rate__ which expresses the amount of charge that can be restored in one step (i.e. a charging station with a rate of 40 would restore 40 charge units of an agent's battery).

-#### Workshops
+### Workshops

 In __workshops__, agents can assemble items out of other required items.
-Most items also need specific tools, which can only be used by a particular role.
-Agents may (and might have to) cooperatively assemble.
+Most items also need specific roles to be present.
+Agents must cooperatively assemble.
 In that case, the resources of those agents are combined.

 * The __initiating agent__ receives the finished item (if all prerequisites are satisfied).
 * Items are preferably taken from the initiating agent.
 * If multiple __assistants__ carry the same required item, it is not guranteed which item is consumed.

-#### Dumps
+### Dumps

 Items can be destroyed at __dumps__ (to free capacity).
 Those items cannot be retrieved.

-#### Storage
+### Storage

 __Storage__ facilities allow to store items up to a specific volume and also are the target for completing jobs.